Justin-Ahn/data_framework/README.md

 Analyze the relationship strength between two different data objects, using mutual ownership of other data objects to calculate the strength.
 The end goal of the tool is to analyze relationships and maybe even discover new, unexpected relations between objects.
+Some examples could be:
+* Comparing Subreddits
+* Comparing Cities
+* Comparing People
+* Comparing anything with a defining characteristic
+* Other things that we haven't thought of but are still cool

+Some tangible examples are...
 Something like this: http://www.jacobsilterra.com/subreddit_map/network/index.html

 or this: <br /> ![alt tag](http://www.seilevel.com/requirements/wp-content/uploads/2015/02/1-Alluvial-Diagram-Ex..png)